python4astronomers/python4astronomers/source/files/binaryfiles.rst

 astropy.io.fits - Reading and writing fits files
 ================================================

-`astropy.io.fits <http://docs.astropy.org/en/v0.2.1/io/fits/index.html>`_  is a Python module developed at STScI to read and write all types of fits files.
-The full html manual is available `here <http://docs.astropy.org/en/v0.2.1/io/fits/index.html>`_.
+`astropy.io.fits`_  is a Python module developed at STScI to read and write all types of fits files.

 .. admonition:: External resource!

-    The astropy.io.fits tutorial itself is good for our purpose and since this is the internet I will not reinvent the wheel.
-Read the manual `here <http://docs.astropy.org/en/v0.2.1/io/fits/index.html>`_ then come back to this page for an exercise.
+    The `astropy.io.fits`_ tutorial itself is good for our purpose and since this is the internet I will not reinvent the wheel.
+Read the manual then come back to this page for an exercise.

 .. admonition::  Exercise